 Throughout these years, the issue of Conscription occupied the lives of many in Maldon.
 Two distinct groups emerged: those “for” and those “against”.
 Heated meetings were held and letters written to the local papers.
 Throughout this time, the protagonists often worked in harmony to complete the Anzac Hill project – a unifying endeavour for the townsfolk in time of War.

 In 2018, more than 100 years on, Anzac Circle was replanted by Maldon Urban Landcare (MULGA).
 This time the trees will be the more hardy, local Yellow Gums.
-Maybe they will still be thriving 100 years from now, when the flag is lowered on Anzac Eve and the bugler plays at dusk on Anzac Hill.
+Sadly quite a few were impacted by dry conditions and further replanting was required in 2019.
+One wonders how they will be faring 100 years from now, when the flag is lowered on Anzac Eve and the bugler plays at dusk on Anzac Hill.